DocksDocks/raspberry/README.md

 # Raspberry Pi - Utilities
 Trying to make a few utilities for raspberry pi

+## Useful information

+I limited in the scripts 'swap_change.sh' and 'limit_swap_change.sh' an maximum of 8GB for safety reasons.

 ## Using swap_change.sh - Change your swap size